juepi/RC-MultiSwitcher/Code/README.md

 PlatformIO based project to handle several RC (PWM) Servo In- and outputs as well as switched Outputs for LEDs and other loads.

 ## Purpose
-My intention for this project was to be able to use a single RC channel for multiple purposes, like switching headlights, flashing lights, sirene etc on my RC model.
+My intention for this project was to be able to use a single RC channel for multiple purposes, like switching headlights, flashing lights, SIREN etc on my RC model.
 To be more flexible, 4 RC channels can be decoded (simultaneously), whilst 4 PWM output channels have been added along with some digital outputs.
 FlySky iBUS decoding has also been included to minimize cabling and get a max of 14 channels from your receiver.

 ## Requirements
 Whilst the program (POC) has been tested and runs on an Nano 3.0 clone, you may want to use something stronger like a [Teensy 3.1+ board](https://www.pjrc.com/teensy/teensy31.html) for this.
 The Nano causes some jitter on the servo outputs, i assume due to the interrupts used to measure the PWM signal of the 2 servo input channels interfering with the servo library code.